 Learn how to make a tutu with this super easy tutorial.
-This is a popular no-sew tutu skirt that’s easy and fun to make and is perfect in a set with this diy scrunchie (tutorial here).
-Scroll down for the tutorial, all the measurements you need and the bonus tips at the end – they will make your diy tutu even easier to make!
+This is a popular no-sew tutu skirt that’s easy and fun to make and is perfect in a set with this diy scrunchie.
+Scroll down for the useful tips at the end – they will make your diy tutu even easier to make!

 - How To Make a Scrunchie

 - Perfect Reversible Bunting Banner

 - Diy Party Lanterns .. and more than 100 other tutorials.

 Enjoy!
 Now, back to How to Make a Tutu.
 This tutu tutorial shows you how to make any size tulle tutu from a newborn to a teenager, using the crochet headband.
 Scroll down for cutting dimensions for your own diy tulle skirt.